matthias-reis/carda-gatsby/content/articles/2021/07/repetita-iuvant-3-1.md

 ## Repetita Iuvant experiment with the Stereo8 format

-The last song on the record, "Piuno", was recorded with four ambient microphones and transferred into the quadrophonic Stereo8 format in seven copies.
+The last song on "3+1", "Piuno", was recorded with four ambient microphones and transferred into the quadrophonic Stereo8 format in seven copies.
 Repetita Iuvant guitarist Christof describes it like this:

 > "There is a numerical justification for this approach, and it is our praise to the era of quadraphony and psychedelia".